magiblot/tvision/README.md

 * `tvedit`: drag scroll with middle mouse button.
 * `tvedit`: delete whole word with `kbCtrlBack` and `kbCtrlDel` (note to linux users: they might not work on terminal emulators, but they do work on the console).
 * `tvedit`: smart Home key (toggles between beginning of line and beginning of indented text).
+* `tvedit`: support for files bigger than 64 KiB on 32-bit or 64-bit builds.
 * `tvdemo`: event viewer applet useful for event debugging.
 * `tvdemo`: option to change the background pattern.